Weil-\'{e}tale cohomology and duality for arithmetic schemes in negative weights: Abstract

 \section{Abstract}

-Flach and Morin constructed in \cite{Flach-Morin-2018} Weil-\'{e}tale cohomology $H^i_\Wc (X, \ZZ(n))$ for a proper, regular arithmetic scheme $X$ (i.e. separated and of finite type over $\Spec \ZZ$) and $n \in \ZZ$.
+Flach and Morin (2018) constructed Weil-\'{e}tale cohomology $H^i_\Wc (X, \ZZ(n))$ for a proper, regular arithmetic scheme $X$ (i.e. separated and of finite type over $\Spec \ZZ$) and $n \in \ZZ$.
 In the case when $n < 0$, we generalize their construction to an arbitrary arithmetic scheme $X$, thus removing the proper and regular assumption.
-The construction assumes finite generation of suitable \'{e}tale motivic cohomology groups.
+The construction uses \'{e}tale motivic cohomology groups $H^i (X_\et, \ZZ^c (n))$, as studied by Geisser (2010), and assumes their finite generation for $n < 0$.
+We give a class of $X$ for which finite generation is known, and hence $H^i_\Wc (X, \ZZ(n))$ is defined unconditionally.